jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) not to disclose information or to keep information secret; or (b) not to perform an obligation.
 (11) Compliance with this section is not a breach of any enactment, rule, or obligation referred to in subsection (10).
-(12) No person is excused from producing information that is the subject of a Court order— (a) on the ground that production of the information could or might prove a breach of a tax obligation or subject the taxpayer to a fine, penalty, or conviction; or
+(12) No person is excused from producing information that is the subject of a court order— (a) on the ground that production of the information could or might prove a breach of a tax obligation or subject the taxpayer to a fine, penalty, or conviction; or
   (b) on the ground that another privilege could otherwise be claimed by the taxpayer in relation to production of the information in proceedings in a court.
-(13) Information produced to the Commissioner for review as a result of a Court order under this section— (a) may be removed and retained by the Commissioner for so long as is necessary to undertake a full review:
+(13) Information produced to the Commissioner for review as a result of a court order under this section— (a) may be removed and retained by the Commissioner for so long as is necessary to undertake a full review:
   (b) may be copied by the Commissioner, without liability for a fee or payment.
 (14) A person who is required to produce information for review under this section must, if the information is not kept in written form, make the necessary arrangements to ensure that the information can be viewed and copied.